openstack/nova/doc/source/admin/ports-with-resource-requests.rst

 Since neutron 19.0.0 (Xena), neutron implements an extended resource request format via the the ``port-resource-request-groups`` neutron API extension.
-As of nova 24.0.0 (Xena), Nova does not fully support the new extension.
-If the extension is enabled in neutron, then nova will reject interface attach operation.
-Admins should not enable this API extension in neutron.

-Please note that Nova only supports the server create operation if every nova-compute service also upgraded to Xena version and the :oslo.config:option:`upgrade_levels.compute` configuration does not prevent the computes from using the latest RPC version.
+As of nova 24.0.0 (Xena), nova also supports this extension if every nova-compute service is upgraded to Xena version and the :oslo.config:option:`upgrade_levels.compute` configuration does not prevent the computes from using the latest RPC version.